-PerceptiLabs is a visual modelling tool for machine learning with a rich user interface to edit, manage, and monitor your machine learning models while designing and training them.
+PerceptiLabs is a visual modelling tool for machine learning built on top of TensorFlow.
+It provides a rich user interface to edit, manage, and monitor your machine learning models while designing and training them.

 We recommend you read the UI overview documentation to understand each area of the Perceptilabs UI in detail.

 We describe in detail each component in the Modeling tool , PerceptiLabs' main view to develop new models.

 PerceptiLabs is a dataflow-driven, visual API for TensorFlow, distributed as a free Python package (hosted on PyPI) for everyone to use.
 PerceptiLabs wraps low-level TensorFlow code to create visual components, which allows users to visualize the model architecture as the model is being built.
 As a visual API, PerceptiLabs sits on top of TensorFlow and other APIs:

 In PerceptiLabs, you drag and drop components on a workspace for each layer you want to include in your model and connect them together.
 To complete and run the model, a Training component is connected at the end of the model’s graph.
 It’s designed in a similar way to Keras, where the user writes one-liners of code for each layer they want their model to include, and to wrap up and train the model, a .compile() and a .fit() method are invoked.